AlexIoannides/ml-workflow-automation/README.md

-# Titanic Survival - an Archetypal Machine Learning Workflow
+# Automating the Archetypal Machine Learning Workflow and Model Deployment

-This repository contains a Python-based Machine Learning (ML) project, whose principle aim is to demonstrate an archetypal ML workflow within a Jupyter notebook, using the Titanic binary classification dataset hosted on [Kaggle](https://www.kaggle.com).
-The ML workflow includes: some data exploration, feature engineering, model training and selection that yields a persisted prediction pipeline, that can be used in other projects downstream.
-We have already downloaded the data from Kaggle, in CSV format, to the data directory in this project's root directory.
+This repository contains a Python-based Machine Learning (ML) project, whose primary aim is to demonstrate the archetypal ML workflow within a Jupyter notebook, together with some proof-of-concept ideas on automating key steps, using the Titanic binary classification dataset hosted on [Kaggle](https://www.kaggle.com).
+The ML workflow includes: data exploration and visualisation, feature engineering, model training and selection.
+The notebook - `titanic-ml.ipynb` - also yields a persisted prediction pipeline (pickled to the `models` directory), that is used downstream in the model deployment process.
+Note, that we have already downloaded the data from Kaggle, in CSV format, to the `data` directory of this project's root directory.

+The secondary aim of this project, is to demonstrate how the deployment of the model generated as a 'build artefact' of the modelling notebook, can be automatically deployed as a managed RESTful prediction service on Kubernetes, without having to write **any** custom code.
+The full details are contained in the `deploy/deploy-model.ipynb` notebook, where we lean very heavily on the approaches discussed [here](https://github.com/AlexIoannides/kubernetes-ml-ops).

 ## Managing Project Dependencies using Pipenv